ReCraft Creative ReUse Center: Mindful Crafting at a Great Price in Greenville, SC

 Teacher Section

-ReCraft has entire section dedicated for teacher use only – and it’s free!
-If you’re a teacher, you just show your badge and you can grab whatever you like from the dedicated section for teachers, which has lots of art supplies paper, markers, etc.
+ReCraft has an entire section dedicated to teacher use only, and it’s free!
+If you’re a teacher, you just show your badge and you can grab whatever you like from the dedicated section for teachers.
+It has lots of art supplies paper, markers, etc.

 Volunteering at ReCraft

 ReCraft makes use of an extraordinary number of volunteers.
 You’ll understand if you go to the store.
 There is a ton of stuff that needs sorting, weighing, and organizing.
-Teenagers ages 16+ can volunteer without a parent and kids of any age can volunteer with a parent present.
-Just contact ReCraft directly and they will put you in touch with their Volunteer Coordinator and get you started.
+Teenagers ages 16+ can volunteer without a parent, and kids of any age can volunteer with a parent present.
+Just contact ReCraft directly to get started.

 recraftgvl.org